 Welcome to the Peninsula Ramblers

-Ramblers Hiking Club is based in Cape Town, South Africa.
-The Club is
+Club is based in Cape Town, South Africa.
+The Club is run by

-run by volunteers and would not exist without the support and
+volunteers and would not exist without the support and participation of

-possible, while at the same time doing whatever we can to help protect the
+the same time doing whatever we can to help protect the pristine areas we

 How to join the Ramblers: